 John Oswald – x2-d

-a glimpse into the artist‘s cornucopia of essential and vivacious sounds from everywhere and whenever, mapped into vortextual sequences and overlaps (1987, Mystery Tapes etc.)
+A glimpse into the artist‘s cornucopia of essential and vivacious sounds from everywhere and whenever, mapped into vortextual sequences and overlaps.
+(1982, Mystery Tapes etc.)

 Blancmange – Modichy in Aneration

-from the debut 7“ of the synth-pop duo that emerged from London‘s DIY punk scene (1980, Optimo Music)
+From the debut 7-inch single of the synth-pop duo, who emerged from the London DIY punk scene.
+(1980, Optimo Music)

 Minus Delta T – Young Social Democrat

-passage from the open air avantgarde project Opera Death that premiered in West-Berlin (1987, Ata Tak)
+Excerpt from the open-air avant-garde project Opera Death, which premiered in West-Berlin.
+(1987, Ata Tak)

 Intersystems – A Cave In The Country a.k.a.
 Draped In Fluorescent Orange

-musique concrète with a Moog Modular System – from outside the academia, inspired by LSD (1967, Alga Marghen)
+Musique concrète from outside the academic world.
+(1967, Alga Marghen)

 Henry Flynt – Solo Virginia Trance